gorhorvat/spm-interactive/README.md

 # FRACTALBYTE Website

-A modern, high-performance multilingual website built with Next.js, React, and Material-UI.
+A modern, high-performant multilingual website built with Next.js, React, and Material-UI.

 ## Features